timescale/tobs/chart/README.md

 ## Prerequisites

 Using tobs to install full observability stack with openTelemetry support currently requires installation of cert-manager.
-To do this please follow [cert-manager documentation](https://cert-manager.io/docs/installation/).
+To do install it please follow [cert-manager documentation](https://cert-manager.io/docs/installation/).

-_Note_: Using tobs with opentelemetry support disabled doesn't require cert-manager.
+*Note*: cert-manager is not required when using tobs with opentelemetry support disabled.

 ## Installing the helm chart

 The following command will install Kube-Prometheus, TimescaleDB, and Promscale into your Kubernetes cluster:

 ```
 helm repo add timescale https://charts.timescale.com/
 helm repo update
 helm install --wait <release_name> timescale/tobs
 ```

-_Note_: `--wait` flag is necessary for successfull installation as tobs helm chart can create opentelemetry Custom Resources only after opentelemetry-operator is up and running.
+*Note*: `--wait` flag is necessary for successfull installation as tobs helm chart can create opentelemetry Custom Resources only after opentelemetry-operator is up and running.
 This flag can be omited when using tobs without opentelemetry support.

 # Uninstall

 To uninstall a release you can run:

 ```
 helm uninstall <release_name>
 ```